-- Select a template category from the column on the left.
-You can click on Word Processing or Page Layout to view only the templates in those categories. - 2.
-Select a template by clicking on its thumbnail on the right side of the Chooser window, or click on the Blank template to create a document from scratch. - 3.
-Click on the Choose button. - 4.
-Save your document by selecting File > Save As, entering a file name, and clicking on Save.
+- 1. Select a template category from the column on the left. - 2.
+Click on a thumbnail on the right side of the Template Chooser window to select a template.
+If a template includes more than one page layout, you can preview those layouts by hovering over the template's thumbnail and dragging to the left or right with your mouse.
+Use the slider at the bottom of the Theme Chooser to adjust the size of the thumbnails so you can fit more of them in the window. - Once you've selected a template, click on the Choose button. - Save your document by selecting File > Save As, entering a file name, and clicking on Save.